 Workers have rights, though, in the maritime industry, and one of those is to seek compensation after an accident.
 If you have been injured on the job as a port worker, you can seek compensation to help cover your medical bills, lost earnings, and other expenses related to being hurt.
 An important law that applies to port workers is the Longshore and Harbor Workers’ Compensation Act.

-Make sure you talk to a maritime lawyer to find out your rights and what you need to do after an accident.
+Make sure you talk to a maritime lawyer to learn your rights and what to do after an accident.